mohanddo/e-learning-platform-1/README.md

 - **Cart System**: Students can add courses to their cart for purchase.
 - **Video Storage**: Videos are securely stored in **Microsoft Azure** for high availability and scalability.
 - **Payment Integration**: Payments are handled using **Chargily Pay** for secure transactions.
 - **Dynamic Routing**: Utilizes Next.js dynamic routing for course and profile pages.

-- **Dynamic Routing**: Utilizes Next.js dynamic routing for course and profile pages.

-## Project Structure